Ahmedlebshten/School_Management_System_CD/README.md

 ## High-Level Architecture

 ### CI Layer (Separate Repository)
-- Jenkins builds optimized Docker image
+- GitHub Actions builds an optimized Docker image
+- Authenticates to AWS using OIDC (no static credentials)
-- Image pushed to private AWS ECR repository
+- Pushes image to a private Amazon ECR repository
-- Image tag automatically updated in CD repository
+- Automatically updates the image tag in the CD repository

 ### CD Layer (This Repository)
 - ArgoCD continuously monitors this Git repository